villesci/quantmarineecolab.github.io/join/index.md

 The Department of Biological Sciences at UNH is looking for a Data Scientist/Research Professor to join the Quantitative Marine Ecology Lab with PI Easton White.
 This position would be at the MS or PhD level with compensation and title appropriate to each.
 This person would work on several projects each year.
 The data scientist would be involved in teaching, mentoring, and working on papers.

 This position is to start on a three-year contract with the possibility of extension.
+If you are interested, please send Easton.White@unh.edu a CV and brief introduction, including details of your prior research experience and why you might be a good fit for this position.

 Qualifications